dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 ### Analyzing Memory Accesses {#sec:sec_PEBS_DLA}

 Memory accesses are a critical factor for the performance of many applications.
 Both PEBS and IBS enable gathering detailed information about memory accesses in a program.
-For instance, you can not only sample loads but also collect their target addresses and access latency.
+For instance, you can sample loads and collect their target addresses and access latency.
 Keep in mind, that this does not trace all the stores and loads.
 Otherwise, the overhead would be too big.
 Instead, it analyzes only one out of 100,000 accesses or so.
 You can customize how many samples per second you want.
-With a large enough collection of samples, it can give an accurate statistical picture of the memory accesses.
+With a large enough collection of samples, it can give an accurate statistical picture.

-In PEBS, the feature that allows this to happen is called Data Address Profiling (DLA).
+In PEBS, such feature is called Data Address Profiling (DLA).
 To provide additional information about sampled loads and stores, it uses the `Data Linear Address` and `Latency Value` fields inside the PEBS facility (see Figure @fig:PEBS_record).
 If the performance event supports the DLA facility, and DLA is enabled, the processor will dump the memory address and latency of the sampled memory access.
 You can also filter memory accesses that have latency higher than a certain threshold.
 This is useful for finding long-latency memory accesses, which can be a performance bottleneck for many applications.

 With the IBS Execute and Arm SPE sampling, you can also do an in-depth analysis of memory accesses performed by an application.
 One approach is to dump collected samples and process them manually.
 IBS saves the exact linear address, its latency, where the memory location was fetched from (cache or DRAM), and whether it hit or missed in the DTLB.
 SPE can be used to estimate the latency and bandwidth of the memory subsystem components, estimate memory latencies of individual loads/stores, and more.